Buying Lobster from Maine & NOT Get Ripped Off

 What If One of Your Live Lobsters Dies?

-Ian says it doesn't happen often, but it does happen, so be sure to check to find out what the company's return policy is before you place your order.
-Make sure you can get your money back, all your money.
+It doesn't happen often, but it does happen, so be sure to check the company's return policy before you place your order.
+Make sure you can get all your money back.

-Not just the cost of the lobster but the cost of shipping too.
-Call and ask before ordering if the return policy is not posted on their website.
+Not just the cost of the lobster but the cost of shipping.
+Call and ask before ordering if the return policy needs to be posted on their website.

 Customer Service

 You want to work with a lobster company that offers excellent customer service.
-However, these are perishable food items, and you may need to have many questions answered.
+However, these are perishable food items, and you may need many questions answered.

 - What if your lobsters arrive, and you find a dead one?